yahoo/elide-doc/pages/guide/v5/17-migration.md

  - A simpler `Check` class hierarchy.
  - A new `NonTransferable` permission (which replaces `SharePermission`).
  - Changes to Elide's `User` abstraction for authentication.
+ - Lifecycle hooks have been restructured to better decouple their logic from Elide models.
+ - Initializers have been removed.
+Dependency Injection is available for models, checks, lifecycle hooks, and serdes.
  - A simpler and more powerful `DataStoreTransaction` interface.
  - API Error reporting has a number of fixes and improvements.
  - The elide-annotation and elide-core artifacts are consolidated into a single artifact.
  - All public classes and interfaces have been migrated to a new package structure.
  - Check classes can now be injected.
+ - The `Include` annotation now defaults to marking models as root level.
  - Elide settings has been stripped of unnecessary configuration options.

 ### Security